This horse improved with 5 sessions in 6 months.

 Use the power of fascia to help your horse.

 Horses change in the first session.
 How?
-Conformation Balancing melts stuck fascia (connective tissue) for self-intelligent progress.
-Elusive limits and tightness disappears by letting fascia flow freely, instead of being jammed and rigid.
+Conformation Balancing warms stuck fascia (connective tissue) for self-intelligent progress.
+Elusive limits and tightness disappear by letting fascia flow freely, instead of being jammed and rigid.
 Training does not solve stuck tissue.
 Repetitive exercises add to stuckness, creating misery for horses.
 You avoid force and failure by finding the horse’s body limits.
-Fascia tech releases limits and stickiness.
 Horses feel better and move better.
 Anxiety is relieved, since fascia carries emotional memory.
+(Upledger)

 Why do horses need fascia bodywork?
-Wild horses move about 50 miles a day; confined horses don’t get enough natural movement to stay fit easily.
-Repetitive work in small areas does not bring all-around fitness.
+Wild horses move about 50 miles a day; repetitive work in small areas does not bring all-around fitness.
 Domestic riding horses need our help to make up for the loss of free movement that keeps them well organized and balanced.
 Since many of us sit at desks, we know how that compromises our own fitness.
 Many horses benefit from walking for 20 minutes to warm up for work.

 I FELT THE TISSUE MOVE LIKE A WAVE....